brem02/Udacity_Project_2/README.md

 ## Extra-Screenshots

-You can see the screenshot of a successful Azure Pipeline Run:
+Here you can see the screenshot of a successful Azure Pipeline Run.
+It is included due to the temporary Udacity Azure Lab.

 ![image](https://github.com/brem02/Udacity_Project_2/assets/122722304/74d56f34-df06-452e-9ddd-5e96b6d620d3)